How social networks influence human behavior: An integrated latent space approach for differential social influence

-where $||{\bf z}_k - {\bf w}_i||$ is the Euclidean distance between the latent positions of respondent $k$ and item $i$ and $\gamma > 0$ is the weight of the distance term.
-As in the LSM, we chose a two-dimensional Euclidean space to represent respondent-item distances from the LSIRM. $\gamma > 0$ ensures that a large respondent-item distance decreases the probability of the respondent's giving a correct (or positive) response to the item.
-Further, the weight parameter $\gamma$ is of crucial importance as it represents the importance or impact of the latent space (of respondents and items) on the success probability of giving positive responses, after taking into account the person and item main effects, $\theta_k$ and $\beta_i$.
-When $\gamma = 0$, the LSIRM reduces to a conventional item response model, specifically the Rasch model, which assumes the main effects, $\theta_k$ and $\beta_i$ are sufficient to explain the the success probability.
+where $||{\bf z}_k - {\bf w}_i||$ is the Euclidean distance between the latent positions of the respondent $k$ and the item $i$ and $\gamma > 0$ is the weight of the distance term.
+As in the LSM, we chose a two-dimensional Euclidean space to represent respondent-item distances from the LSIRM for visualization. $\gamma > 0$ ensures that a large respondent-item distance decreases the probability of the respondent's giving a positive (or correct) response to the item.
+Further, the weight parameter $\gamma$ is of crucial importance as it represents the importance or impact of the interaction map (of the respondents and items) on the probability of giving positive responses, after taking into account the person and item main effects, $\theta_k$ and $\beta_i$.
+When $\gamma = 0$, the LSIRM reduces to a conventional item response model, specifically the Rasch model, which assumes that the main effects, $\theta_k$ and $\beta_i$ are sufficient to explain the correct probability.

 A Bayesian approach is used to estimate the LSIRM.
-Prior distributions of the LSIRM parameters can be given as follows:
+The prior distributions of the LSIRM parameters can be given as follows: